-We iterate the above iteration until all we get a rounded vector.
-Since each iteration rounds at least one additional variable, we need at most $N$ iterations.
+We iterate the iteration above until we obtain a rounded vector with at most one component in~${(0,1)}$.
+Since each iteration rounds at least one additional variable, we need at most~${N}$ iterations.

-Note that the above description does not specify the order in which the elements are rounded.
+Note that the description above does not specify the order in which the elements are rounded.
 Observe that we may use a predefined laminar family of subsets to guide the rounding procedure.
 That is, we may first apply Type II iterations to elements of the smallest subsets, then continue applying Type II iterations for smallest subsets among those still containing more than one fractional entry, and eventually round the at most one remaining fractional entry with a Type I iteration.
-One may easily verify that executing the dependent rounding procedure in this manner, we almost preserve the sum of entries within each of the subsets of our laminar family.
+The following lemma shows that by executing the dependent rounding procedure in this manner, we almost preserve the sum of entries within each of the subsets of our laminar family.

-In our $(2+\varepsilon)$-violation algorithm, inside each of the groups we first round the topmost two fractional entries on a bottom-up directed path of the group.
-This guarantees that in any suffix of such a path of length $ \alpha \geq 2 $, we will always have enough open facilities to serve the demand from these $\alpha$ nodes.